avleenk2312/lb_minsingular/README.md

 This directory is maintained by Avleen Kaur and S.H.
 Lui.
-It contains some supplementay materials for the article:
+It contains some supplementary materials for the article:
 New lower bounds on the minimum singular value of a matrix

 It contains the following: